 Location: 1010 Morse Ave, Sunnyvale, CA 94089

-Good to know: seasonal splash pad, pirate ship playground, toddler playground, dog park, restrooms, shade areas, picnic tables.
+Good to know: seasonal splash pad, pirate ship playground, toddler playground, dog park, restrooms, shade areas.

 Parent tip: The spray pool gets busy by mid-morning on hot days — arrive at opening (10am) for the easiest experience.
 The toddler playground has its own shaded parent seating section, which matters on hot afternoons when you're waiting out the splash.